zahidesad/BingoGame/README.md

             6-15-28-43-82
             4-38-44-48-85}
 As seen in the example scenario, groups of 3 (such as 43-44-48) may cause such a violation.
 Therefore, by using the "rearrangeNumbers()" method, groups of 3 are placed at the top of the list and this violation is prevented.
-## The main purpose of object “ZahidEsadBaltaciGame”:
+## The main purpose of object “Game”:
 -This class represents a Bingo game and manages different aspects of the game.
 In general, the purpose of this class is to:
 1) Player Management: Represents the players in the game.
 The number of players and their cards are managed through this class.
 2) Game Status: Tracks the current status of the game (checkNumbers() method).
 Information such as which player is in which round (bingo count), which numbers are drawn, and which player wins (updateAndCheckBingo() method) is stored and updated through this class.